Does Foreign Debt Contribute to Economic Growth?

 \subsection{Panel Data}

-We construct a country-level unbalanced panel dataset covering 122 countries from 1980 to 2015.\footnote{See Table \ref{fig:country_list} for the list of countries.} The panel data used in the baseline analysis cover 95 percent of world GDP on average throughout the sample period.
-In addition to the full sample, we use two sub-samples.
-The first sub-sample, as discussed later, excludes outlier countries from the full sample.
-This sub-sample covers 96 countries from 1980 to 2015 representing 81 percent of world GDP on average.
-The second sub-sample used for instrumental variable regressions has a more limited sample size due to data availability of the instrument and controls.
-The sample covers 50 countries from 1997 to 2015 representing 48 percent of world GDP on average.
-The robustness of results using different samples shows the generality of our estimation results.

-The baseline model uses real GDP growth as the key dependent variable.
+This section describes our panel data.
+The data include several key variables: GDP growth, investment growth, foreign debt and the sovereign credit default swap (CDS) spread.
+The following model uses real GDP growth as the key dependent variable.
 GDP is measured in a constant local currency unit and provided in the World Development Indicator (WDI) database by the World Bank.
-We also use investment growth as a dependent variable in our additional analysis.
-Total investment is measured in a constant local currency unit and provided in the WDI database.
+We also use investment growth as a dependent variable in our additional analysis in Section \ref{sec:investment}.Total investment is measured in a constant local currency unit and provided in the WDI database.
 Total investment can be decomposed into private and public investment, each measured in a constant US dollar unit rather than a local currency unit due to data availability.